Assignment

 {% set_global my_var = [1, true, some_var | round] %}

-Filters can be used with arithmetic operators, which have the lowest priority.
+Filters can be used with arithmetic operators and have the lowest priority.

 {{ 1 + a | length }}